Temiloluwa16/AltSchool-project/Ansible Cloud-exam/laura_doc.md

 ## BREAK DOWN OF THE REPO

-Looking at the repo above you can tell that there are just 2 directorties present. which are:
+Looking at the repo above you can tell that there is just  directorties and a file containing the bash script present. which are:

-- Ansible-playbook
+- Ansible
 - bash-script

 We will be looking at each one to get a deeper understanding of what the two directories do.

 ---
-### Ansible-Playbook
+### Ansible

-Going into the ansible playbook you would discover there are 3 files present:
+Going into the ansible playbook you would discover there are 2 files present:

-- ansible.cfg
-- bash.yml
+- playbook.yml
 - inventory

 The ansible.cfg file holds all our configuration for ansible.